This webpage was last updated on November 20, 2020.

 Should we learn that an individual who has been on campus has contracted COVID-19, we will work in close coordination with the SFDPH and our health coordinator to notify all families immediately.
 We will also notify all students/families and staff who have been in contact with the individual and provide them with guidance on how to self-quarantine, as per SFDPH guidelines.
 These students will shift to temporary Friends@Home mode, and the impacted areas on campus will be closed off and cleaned, disinfected, and sanitized.
 After their period of self-quarantine is over, we will ask students/families and staff returning to school to certify that they have followed the appropriate protocols.
 If we have multiple confirmed cases of COVID at school after reopening, we may once again switch to Friends@Home mode for all students.
 Please note that we will not share the name of the individual who is ill, as this is protected medical information.

-Yes, SFFS plans to require all staff and students returning to campus once we are cleared to reopen to sign a community agreement that will detail the safety precautions and thoughtful behavior we expect our Friends to undertake in order to protect everyone in our community to the best of our ability, such as wearing masks in public, avoiding large gatherings and observing social distancing guidelines, etc. More details about this agreement will be forthcoming.
+Yes, SFFS has asked all families to sign a Community Agreement, and will require that any family wishing to send their student(s) back to campus for in-person learning, sign and return this form.
+The agreement details the safety precautions and thoughtful behavior we expect our Friends to undertake in order to protect everyone in our community to the best of our ability, such as wearing masks in public, avoiding large gatherings and observing social distancing guidelines, etc.

 Academic Dean Tracie Mastronicola has worked throughout the summer with a team of faculty members on processing the feedback we received in our Friends@Home parent survey, distributed at the end of the 2019–2020 school year, and using that input to develop a thoughtful and strengthened Friends@Home schedule for our students.
 The schedule for the coming year provides more in-person connection with peers and teachers, increased academic touchpoints, smaller classes, and opportunities for engagement throughout the day.